coolscode/patches/README.md

 # Patches
 ## Use
-First, please synchronize the source code of AOSP-Krypton, PixelExperience-Plus, LineageOS, AcmeUI or ArrowOS
+First, please synchronize the source code of AOSP-Krypton, PixelExperience-Plus, LineageOS, AcmeUI, ArrowOS or dotOS

 ```shell
 cd sourcedirectory